Resource Credentials (logins and passwords) are available on Moodle in the TCMII Library Resources course.

 Below are additional electronic resources not found in the Library Catalog.
 These can be accessed in the “Quick Links” area in the Catalog.

-You may access eBooks & audiobooks through the Catalog. eBooks have prefixes according to the provider or collection: NETLIB (EBSCO), CREDO (Credo Reference) PROQUEST (ProQuest) and WEB (open access resources) before the call number (for example, NETLIB 220.3 T57 2006).
+Find the desired eBook or audiobook by searching the Catalog by title, author, subject or series.
+EBooks have prefixes according to the provider or collection: NETLIB (EBSCO), CREDO (Credo Reference) PROQUEST (ProQuest) and WEB (Open access resources) before the call number (for example, NETLIB 220.3 T57 2006).

-Articles on different topics can NOT be searched in the TCMII Library Catalog as books.
-Articles are individually indexed in electronic databases and can be searched by search terms on the respective platforms.
-Some collections have the full text of the articles, those that do not are called “index databases”.
+Articles can not be searched for in the TCMII Library Catalog.
+They are individually indexed in electronic databases and can be searched for by search terms on the respective platforms.
+Some collections have the full text of the articles.
+Those that do not are called “index databases”.
 You can print, download or email journal articles to yourself.

 If you find an article you need, but cannot get the full text from the index, you can request the article by sending an email to firstname.lastname@example.org or filling out the contact form.

 Theses and dissertations are very valuable resources for scholarly researchers.
 Even if a thesis or dissertation does not exactly match your topic, it can be helpful in your future research efforts.